 Police arrested 70 New York City-area men and one woman for having child pornography on their computers inside suburban homes where they lived with their families.
 They included a police officer, a paramedic, a rabbi, an airline pilot, an architect, and a Boy Scout leader who also coached a youth baseball team.
 Months earlier, area police arrested a police chief for child pornography.
 He said he began looking at child porn as research before it grew into a “personal interest.”

 Naturally craving praise and affection, children are easily manipulated – especially by authority figures.
-Most offenders are never caught and subjected to Megan's Law sex offender registration, and background checks often fail.
+Most offenders are never caught, punished, and subjected to Megan's Law sex offender registration, and background checks often fail.

-Another superb organization, RadKids.org, covers both child self-defense and all-around safety tips for ages 5-12.
+The RadKids.org covers both child self-defense and all-around safety tips for ages 5-12.
 The level of instruction increases for each age group.
 And it’s a terrific bargain: pay the fee once and your child can come back again and again at no cost at any RadKids location.
 I HIGHLY recommend it.
 Even the very best parent cannot possibly cover what RadKids thoroughly does – all in a gentle and fun fashion.
-(I’d love to see this program expand globally – you can become a certified RadKids instructor and bring this comprehensive lifesaving program to your hometown.
-Just do it!)
+It'd be great to see this program expand globally.
+You can become a certified RadKids instructor and bring this comprehensive lifesaving program to your hometown.

 Online tools to keep your kids out of harm's way: